Student and Staff Guide to Circulation Privileges

 Other charges may be assessed that do not appear on the above table.
-Please contact the Circulation Department if you have any questions.
+Please contact the Circulation & Reserve Services department if you have any questions.

 Lost Books Fines and Fees

 Interlibrary loans, special loans, audio-visual material and other items that are not standard books from the open stacks may have different maximum fines or accrue fines at different rates.
-Please inquire at the Circulation Department if you have any questions.
+Please inquire at the Circulation & Reserve Services department if you have any questions.

 Preservation of Library Books

 Books must be returned to the library in the same condition in which they were borrowed.

 Charges will be assessed for books returned damaged.
 Books that are damaged beyond repair will result in replacement costs.

 Please avoid the following conditions and common sources of damage to library books: